Innovative Research, Practical Results

 Why is colon cancer risk different between women and men?

-Dr. Caroline Johnson is investigating the sources of a type of colon cancer that is more common in women and more deadly than a type more often found in men.
-She is using a new method to investigate the products of hormones and beneficial bacteria in the colon to determine risk and protective factors in colon cancer.
+Dr. Caroline Johnson found that colon cancer tumor cells produce energy for growth differently in women and men, and that this difference is associated with a more aggressive form of tumor growth with a higher incidence in women.
+In her ongoing research, Dr. Johnson is using a new method to investigate the products of hormones and beneficial bacteria in the colon to determine risk and protective factors in colon cancer.

 Understanding your brain on drugs